The Hidden Fronts: Asymmetrical Warfare and Economic Weapons

 The Death of the “Petrodollar”

 The most significant metric is not a new currency, but the collapse of dollar hegemony in intra-bloc trade.
-By mid-2025, approximately 90% of commerce among BRICS nations was settled in local currencies—a massive leap from 65% just two years prior.[^1] This is the operationalization of “de-dollarization,” effectively immunizing these economies from US sanctions reach.

 The “Unit” Proposal: A Gold-Anchored Trade Standard

-- The Structure: Developed by the International Research Institute for Advanced Systems (IRIAS), the Unit acts as a conceptual successor to the IMF’s Special Drawing Rights (SDR).
-Its valuation basket is anchored in tangible wealth: 40% physical gold and 60% a weighted basket of BRICS+ national currencies.[^2] This structure dampens the volatility of emerging market fiats while re-monetizing gold as a tier-1 trade settlement asset.
+• The Structure: Developed by the Institute of the Russian Academy of Sciences (IRIAS), the BRICS Unit acts as a conceptual successor to the IMF’s Special Drawing Rights (SDR).
+Its valuation basket is anchored in tangible wealth: 40% physical gold and 60% a weighted basket of BRICS+ national currencies, structured as a daily-revaluating settlement unit developed by IRIAS.

-- Strategic Purpose: It acts as a neutral accounting mechanism for trade imbalances.
+• Strategic Purpose: It acts as a neutral accounting mechanism for trade imbalances.
 For example, if India buys oil from Russia, the transaction is valued in “Units.”
 If Russia accumulates a surplus, it effectively accumulates a claim on gold, rather than depreciating Rupees or sanctioned dollars.

-- Current Status (Early 2026): Following the Rio Summit, the Unit has moved from concept to advanced pilot status.
+• Current Status (Early 2026): Following the Rio Summit, the Unit has moved from concept to advanced pilot status.

-- Pilot Implementation: While not yet a universal standard, the mechanism is active in pilot programs for clearing sovereign trade deficits in energy and agriculture.
+• Pilot Implementation: While not yet a universal standard, the mechanism is active in pilot programs for clearing sovereign trade deficits in energy and agriculture.

-- CBDC Integration: The “rails” for the Unit are provided by the mBridge project and proprietary BRICS-Bridge platforms, linking the Central Bank Digital Currencies (CBDCs) of member states.
+• CBDC Integration: The “rails” for the Unit are provided by the mBridge project and proprietary BRICS-Bridge platforms, linking the Central Bank Digital Currencies (CBDCs) of member states.
 This allows for instant, atomic settlement without correspondent US banks.

-- Expansion: With the 2024-2025 induction of major commodity exporters like the UAE, Iran, and Indonesia, the Unit is now effectively backed by the world’s largest energy and resource reserves, posing the first credible structural challenge to the petrodollar system.
+• Expansion: With the 2024-2025 induction of major commodity exporters like the UAE, Iran, and Indonesia, the Unit is now effectively backed by the world’s largest energy and resource reserves, posing the first credible structural challenge to the petrodollar system.

 2. Trump’s Tariff War: Trade Policy as Artillery